Home Blogs Understanding Rebalance, Windmill Capital’s Desk

 Understanding Rebalance, Windmill Capital’s Desk

 Setting personal financial goals is a lot like setting fitness/body goals for yourself.
-In that, it’s recommended that you take help from a fitness trainer, just like it’s recommended to take help from a financial expert for your financial goals.
+In that, it’s recommended that you get help from a fitness trainer, just like it’s recommended to get help from a financial expert for your financial goals.

 With exercising, it’s well known that you cannot expect to do the same old exercises every day to yield results that align with your fitness goals.
 Your exercises and fitness regime have to be regularly reviewed and updated accordingly for you to be on track to achieve your goals.
 The story is quite similar to your financial aspirations.